 Kumari Amman Temple is dedicated to Parvati as Devi Kanya, the Virgin Goddess who did penance to obtain the hand of Lord Shiva.

 Temple Of Goddess Bhagavathi

-Few temples in India are more picturesquely located than that of Goddess Bhagavathi in Kannyakumari.
+Few temples in India are more picturesquely located than that of Goddess Bhagavathi in Kanyakumari.
 It stands near where three oceans meet: the Indian Ocean, the Bay of Bengal and the Arabian Sea.

-In its early form the temple seems to have been built by the first Pandyas.
+In its early form, the temple seems to have been built by the first Pandyas.
 The Nayaks expanded it later.
 There are three Prakaras.
-The image of the Goddess in the sanctum is marvellous in its serenity and beneficence.
+The image of the Goddess in the sanctum is marvelous in its serenity and beneficence.
 She carries a necklace in Her right hand.
 The eastern gate, facing the Bay of Bengal is opened only five times a year.

 Swami Vivekananda Rock Memorial

 On the evening of December 25, 1892, Swami Vivekananda who had come to Kanyakumari on pilgrimage swam to the rock and spent the whole night there in deep meditation.
 He then resolved to decide himself to the service of the Motherland and to spread the message of Vedanta.
 Next year he attended the Parliament of Religions in Chicago, an event of seminal importance in the modern history of Hinduism.
 To commemorate his visit to the rock a superb memorial has been erected.
 It attracts thousands of visitors.

 Not far from the Kumari Amman Temple is the Gandhi Mandapam, constructed at the spot where the urn containing the ashes of Mahatma Gandhi was kept for public view before a portion of its contents was immersed in the three seas.
 It resembles an Oriyan temple and was designed so that on Gandhiji’s birthday (2nd October), the sun’s rays fall on the place where his ashes were kept.